Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/4_pick_and_place.md

 Then, run the following roslaunch in order to start roscore, set the ROS parameters, start the server endpoint, start the Mover Service and Pose Estimation nodes, and launch MoveIt.

-1. In the terminal window of your ROS workspace opened in [Step 2](#step-3), run the provided launch file:
+1. In the terminal window of your ROS workspace opened in [Set up the ROS side](#step-3), run the provided launch file:

 ```bash
 roslaunch ur3_moveit pose_est.launch